Smackcoders/WordPress-CRM-Lead-Capture/Readme.md

 #### Screenshots ####

-1. WP Leads Builder for any crm settings, select and configure your favourite crm here.
+1. WP Leads Builder for any CRM settings, select and configure your favourite CRM here.
-2. WP Leads Builder for any crm form generator, fetch field from any crm module and generate forms directly as short code without any html work.
+2. WP Leads Builder for any CRM form generator, fetch field from any CRM module and generate forms directly as short code without any html work.
-3. WP Leads Builder for any crm - Preview of generated form as post/page and widget.
+3. WP Leads Builder for any CRM - Preview of generated form as post/page and widget.
 4. Contact form 7 plugin support, generated shortcodes.
 5. Contact form 7 settings.

 #### Frequently Asked Questions ####

-How To Install WP Leads Builder Any CRM plugin in wordpress?
+How To Install WP Leads Builder Any CRM plugin in WordPress?

 It is simple to install from your wp admin as like any other plugin.